stoplightio/elements/docs/guides/layouts.md

 The following section applies both to APIs and Stoplight project components.
 The example focuses on APIs.

 When you render the API component on your page without any additional styling, it behaves like a regular `div` element.
 In particular, this means that it grows in height indefinitely, depending on how much content it has.
-This was done so the the component behaves as predictably as possible.
+This was done so that the component behaves as predictably as possible.

 A second and recommended layout option exists, however.
 API has two scrollable areas built-in inside: the Table of Contents and the actual content.
 This makes scrolling through massive API docs much more pleasant.